RichardHightower/json-parsers-benchmark/README.md

 $ java -jar target/microbenchmarks.jar ".*bytes.*atalog" -wi 5 -i 5 -f 1 -t 8
 ```

-The one with the two asteriks use to be the fastest.
+The one with the two asterisks use to be the fastest.
 Hmmm.....

 Ok...
 I found the issue see #51 and I fixed it.